St. John's College, Manitoba: History

 With a strong Anglican affiliation, St John's College was officially opened by the newly arrived Bishop Robert Machray on 1 November 1866.
 The roots of the college, however, lie in the early years of the Red River Colony, where it served as a school for the settlers.

 Background

 The first Anglican cleric in the Northwest interior of Canada was the Reverend John West who, in 1820, established the first Anglican school in the Red River Colony (or Red River Settlement).
 In 1849, the growth of the Colony led to the creation of the Diocese of Rupert's Land, for which the first bishop was David Anderson.

 When Anderson arrived at Red River, he established the first school to bear the name "St. John's".
 For the school and the proposed theological college that would grow from it, Anderson chose the motto that remains the college motto to this day: "In Thy light we shall see light" (Psalm 36, verse 9).
 The new school provided both academic and missionary instruction to the people of the settlement and of the North.
-By 1859, declining enrollment and a lack of qualified teachers forced the bishop to close the school.
+By 1859, declining enrolment and a lack of qualified teachers forced the bishop to close the school.